 NGU Announces New College of Business Entrepreneurship Dean

-(November 7, 2018) North Greenville University (NGU) announced Wednesday that it will consolidate its business undergraduate and graduate academic programs under a new College of Business & Entrepreneurship.
+(November 7, 2018) North Greenville University (NGU) announced Wednesday that it will consolidate its business undergraduate and graduate academic programs under a new College of Business and Entrepreneurship.
 Also announced, Dr. John B. Duncan, currently the associate dean of the College of Business and professor of accounting at Anderson University, has been named founding dean.
 The new College will launch effective January 1, 2019.

 “North Greenville University is making a major move to enhance its academic quality as we consolidate our business programs at the graduate and undergraduate level under the visionary leadership of Dean Duncan.
 He is a nationally recognized thought-leader in the integration of faith and business and brings a marvelous, proven track record as a dean,” said NGU President Dr. Gene C. Fant, Jr. “We are grateful that he has accepted our invitation to launch this new initiative that will serve the business community in the Upstate and the nation for the next generation.”